fushinoryuu/AutomatedUITests/README.md

 1. Update to the latest version of Java.
 2. Download the latest version of [Selenium Standalone Server](http://www.seleniumhq.org/download) and save it to `C:\Selenium`.
 3. Run the following command: `npm run hub`.
-   - Or you can also run the `HUB_SeleniumGrid.bat` file included in this repo.
+   - Or you can also run the `HUB_SeleniumGrid.bat` file included in this repo in the `selenium` folder.

 ## Starting the Selenium Nodes
 On each worker/node machine: